 - 1. At any given moment, only a single program can be executed.
-What is the technical term for this operation mode? - 2.
-What are half multi-user operating systems? - 3.
-What is the difference between 8 bit, 16 bit, 32 bit and 64 bit operating systems? - 4.
-What are the essential criteria of real-time operating systems? - 5.
+Give the technical term for this operation mode. - 2.
+Describe what half multi-user operating systems are. - 3.
+Describe the difference between 8 bit, 16 bit, 32 bit, and 64 bit operating systems. - 4.
+Name the essential criteria of real-time operating systems. - 5.
 Name the two types of real-time operating systems. - 6.
 Name four typical application areas of real-time operating systems and assign each application area to one of the categories of subtask 5. - 7.
 Describe the structure of a thin kernel. - 8.
 Describe the structure of a nano kernel. - 9.
 Describe the structure of a monolithic kernel. - 10.
 Describe the structure of a microkernel. - 11.
 Describe the structure of a hybrid kernel. - 12.
 GNU HURD implements a...